Random Matrix Ensembles For Many-Body Quantum Systems: Introduction

-To be self-contained, we give the full description i.e. we start with a brief summary of the basics, which also fixes notation.
-The paper is organized as follows: section 2 gives a brief overview of RMT and the basic results.
-Section 3 defines the embedded ensembles for many-body fermionic and bosonic systems incorporating the few-body nature of the interactions.
+This is the third ELAF set of lectures given.
+It is worth while to mention that the tradition is old and venerable as M. L. Mehta gave a series in the nineteen seventies.
+The two more recent ones discuss fidelity studies \cite{Pi-08} and wishart ensembles of singular matrices \cite{Vi-14} and may well be used as complementary material.
+In the present lectures, to be self-contained, we give a brief summary of the basics of RMT and quantum chaos in the next sections, but for many applications we rely on rather extensive references given both above and throughout the paper, in the firm belief that an extended set of references is very helpful to the interested students.
+We define, in the fourth section, embedded ensembles for many-body fermionic and bosonic systems incorporating the few-body nature of the interactions.
 We compare and contrast the known results for one-point functions (eigenvalue density) and two-point functions (fluctuation measures) for these ensembles.
-In section 4, we present results for decoherence in a single qubit system in the presence of an environment described by fermionic and bosonic embedded ensembles.
-Finally, section 5 gives conclusions and an outlook.
+In the fifth section we present new results for decoherence in a single qubit system in the presence of an environment described by fermionic and bosonic embedded ensembles.
+Finally, we give conclusions and an outlook.